iamacoderguy/projectB/README.md

 TBD

 ### Scale and scope
-For the 1st month, Oct 12 to Nov 8: I will focus on developing the back-end server integrating to MongoDB and providing the movies service
+For the 1st month, Oct 12 to Nov 8: I will focus on developing the back-end server integrating to MongoDB and providing the movies service.

 For the 2nd month, Nov 9 to Dec 6: I will focus on attacking and defending my server